The DS9TM Kitbashes

 The model is labeled "USS Elkins NCC-74121".
 The name Elkins comes from Judy Elkins, VFX coordinator on DS9 and animator for "Star Trek II".

-DS9TM image
+DS9TM depiction

 Until we received the first model pictures, it seemed very likely that the image in the DS9TM was just inaccurate and was actually supposed to depict the Voyager study model built by Rick Sternbach, which has the same overall structure with a pointed saucer, Danube-class nacelle struts and angular nacelles.
 It is possible that the actual model was inspired from it.
 Anyway, the DS9TM image correctly reproduces the overall look of the model.
-It only bears some slight inaccuracies, which we have corrected.
+It only comes with some slight inaccuracies, which we have corrected.
 Most obviously the two F-14 engines were not long enough, and the nacelles from the Enterprise (-A) kit were too large relative to the Voyager kit parts in the DS9TM illustration.

 Screen evidence